Nuvolect/SecureSuite-Android/CONTRIBUTING.md

 ### Useful bug reports
 1. Please search both open and closed issues first to make sure your issue is not a duplicate.
-1. Read the [Submitting useful bug reports guide](https://github.com/Nuvolect/SecureSuite-Android/wiki/Submitting-useful-bug-reports) before posting a bug.
+1. Read the [Submitting useful bug reports guide](https://github.com/Nuvolect/SecureSuite-Android/wiki/Submitting-useful-bug-reports)<!-- @IGNORE PREVIOUS: link --> before posting a bug.

 ### Issue tracker is for bugs
 The main purpose of this issue tracker is to track bugs for the Android client.